 Questions involving contingency, necessity, and essence are also important to me.
 Are things (and not just propositions) contingent or necessary?
 If so, is there any thing necessary?
 Is a thing’s possibility (or essence) ontologically distinct from is existence?
 I find Avicenna’s answers to these questions, and Aquinas’ adaptation of Avicennan metaphysics, provocative and helpful.
 Philosophy of fiction (especially philosophy of subcreation and “canon”) is a related topic that fascinates me.

 Of course, I have significant interest in non-Western philosophy, primarily Islamic philosophy (which still falls within the larger Greek, Platonic-Aristotelian tradition).
 I also do a lot of reading in Chinese philosophy, especially Xunzi and other Confucians.
-I have not published or presented any work in this area, but I have lectured on classical Confucian ethics in undergraduate philosophy classes.
+I have not published or presented any work in this area, but I have lectured on classical Confucian ethics in undergraduate philosophy classes, and am currently (Fall 2018) teaching a course on Confucian, Mohist, and Daoist ethics.

-I am a native of inner-city Chicago and currently live in Wheaton, Illinois with my wife, Abby, and a jungle of herbs and hot peppers.
-When I’m not reading or writing philosophy I play chess, make things out of rope, write stories and create languages, and perfect my tea-brewing skills.
+I am a native of inner-city Chicago and currently live in Wheaton, Illinois with Abby my wife, Ivan my son, and a jungle of herbs and hot peppers.
+When I’m not reading or writing philosophy I play chess, make things out of wood and rope, write stories and create languages, and perfect my tea-brewing skills.

 You can contact me by email at email@example.com.